niiinja/mprogProject/report.md

 # Eventjes
 ## Description
-This app is the solution for those who want to leave facebook, but don't want to miss out on all the events of their favorite organizers.
+This app is the solution for those who want to leave Facebook, but don't want to miss out on all the events of their favorite organizers.
 With only a website's event page as input, eventjes collects upcoming events and provides the user with a calendar overview.
-The user can save the events that they are interested in.
+The user can always have a handy overview of the events that they are interested in, by saving their favorite events.

+### Screenshot
 ![](/doc/screenshotEventjes.png)

 Some websites to test this application with: